-English Labrador vs American Labrador – what’s the deal?
+English Labrador vs American Labrador: What’s the Difference?

 English Labrador.
 American Labrador.
 What’s the difference, anyway?